ItaiAxelrad/remote-sensing/posts/raster-classification.md

 hist(vcfGewata)
 ```

-In the `vcfGewata` `rasterLayer` there are some values much greater than 100 (the maximum tree cover), which are flags for water, cloud or cloud shadow pixels.
+In the `vcfGewata` and `rasterLayer` there are some values much greater than 100 (the maximum tree cover), which are flags for water, clouds, or cloud shadow pixels.
 To avoid these values, we can assign a value of NA to these pixels so they are not used in the classification.

 ```r
 vcfGewata\[vcfGewata \> 100\] <- NA